junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-11-SPN-Glimpses-1-4.md

 Tear it down.

-The voice says.
+No,

+Tear it open.

-Tear it open, the light is on the other side.
+The light is on the other side.

 <br>